 The Board on an ongoing basis identifies and monitors emerging risks.
 The Board will then assess the likelihood and impact of any such emerging risks and will discuss and agree appropriate strategies to mitigate and/or manage the identified risks.
 Emerging risks are managed through discussion of their likelihood and impact at each quarterly Board meeting.
 Should an emerging risk be determined to have any potential impact on the Company, appropriate mitigating controls and processes are implemented in response.

 CHAIRMAN'S STATEMENT

-Dear Shareholders,
+Dear Shareholders.

-It is with pleasure that I present the interim financial statements of ACG Acquisition Company Limited ("ACG" or the "Company") for the six-month period ended 31 December 2022.
+It is with pleasure that I present the interim financial statements of ACG Acquisition Company Limited ("ACG" or the "Company") for the three and nine-month periods ended 31 March 2023.